WSU-kduncan/ceg3120-cth2242/Project 3/README.md

 - Create a CloudFormation to specification to remove manual creation
 - Understand the role of Infrastructure as Code (IaC)

+## Project Description

+This folder contains a YAML template to create a CloudFormation.
+The pictures in this document are the CloudFormation components created by the template.

 ## Proof

 ### Stack